hehefan/video-classification/README.md

 1. Using all frames

-2. Uniformly sampling frames
+2. Uniformly sampling a fixed number of frames.
+If video length is less than the fixed number, all frames are used.

-3. Randomly sampling frames
+3. Randomly sampling a fixed number of frames.
+If video length is less than the fixed number, all frames are used.

 ### Max Pooling

 1. Using all frames

-2. Uniformly sampling frames
+2. Uniformly sampling a fixed number of frames.
+If video length is less than the fixed number, all frames are used.

-3. Randomly sampling frames
+3. Randomly sampling a fixed number of frames.
+If video length is less than the fixed number, all frames are used.

 Continuing...